spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-meta-information.md

 To start working with marketplace abstract products, go to **Merchant Portal** > **Products**.

-Review the reference information before you start, or just look up the necessary information as you go through the process.
+This article contains reference information.
+Make sure to review it before you start, or just look up the necessary information as you go through the process.

 ## Adding abstract product meta information

-To add meta information for the product:
+To add meta information for a product:

 1. Next to the abstract product, you want to add meta information for, hover over the three dots and click **Manage Product**, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 Scroll down to the **SEO** pane.
 2. Fill the following fields for the desired locales: